Chitran12/Boxify-Sales-Analysis-and-Inventory-Insights-Project/README.md

 # Boxify Sales Analysis and Inventory Insights Project

+## Project Overview

-This project involves analyzing the Boxify dataset to gain insights into sales trends and inventory performance.
-The analysis aims to provide actionable recommendations for optimizing inventory management practices.
+This project leverages the Boxify dataset to perform an in-depth analysis of sales trends and inventory performance.
+Using Python for data exploration, visualization, and statistical modeling, the study uncovers key insights that support data-driven decision-making.

+## Objective
+The primary goal is to deliver actionable recommendations for optimizing inventory management practices, improving sales forecasting, and enhancing overall operational efficiency.

 ## Table of Contents